 Yet, so often in my leadership coaching work, I talk with people who are not satisfied.
 They know they can do more.
 They know they can be more.
 They just feel like they’re fighting against themselves every day.
 They want to be more strategic, but they have 300 emails to respond to.
 They want to create more space for thinking time and future work, but they have back to back meetings.

 There is a different way.
-When we stop focusing on goals and outcomes less and focus on systems more, we will see a positive shift in how we’re working and living.
+When we focus less on goals and outcomes and more on systems, we will see a positive shift in how we’re working and living.
 Our behaviors, practices and processes make up our system.
 And ultimately, this system can become a positive habit.

 Here’s an example from my own life.
 I have been wanting to write consistently every day for many years.
 I put it in my Strides app, I calendared it, I hired a coach, tried to write in the morning before work, after work, before I went to bed.
 I would usually calendar it, but something was always more important.
 So I thought about the behaviors, the processes, and the practices I would need to put in place to create a writing habit.
 It wasn’t about checking off “write every day” because that clearly wasn’t working.
 It was about setting up an environment in which I would not just want to write, but I would also be forced and compelled to write.
 With that in mind, I changed a few things that resulted in my new, intentional writing system: